surniaulula/wpsso/readme.txt

 	* Added a check for product get_width(), get_height(), get_length() and get_weight() for older WooCommerce versions (Pro version).
 	* Added a new SucomUtil::is_toplevel_edit() method to enqueue scripts / styles for editing posts in settings pages (required for Event Espresso plugin).
 	* Added a new SucomUtil::titleize() method to format post type names for display.
+	* Re-enabled the 'og:image:secure_url' and 'og:video:secure_url' meta tags by default.
 * *Bugfixes*
 	* Fixed the "View Plugin Details" link in multisite settings pages.
 * *Developer Notes*